johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 >
 > **Data 5**: Posen, Dec 2009.

-> “There is no dependable relationship between central bank's instrument interest rates, real or nominal, with either housing price growth or equity market appreciation […]”
+> “There is no dependable relationship between central bank’s instrument interest rates, real or nominal, with either housing price growth or equity market appreciation […]”
 >
 > **Data 6**: Posen, Dec 2009.